MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/What is EdStem Programming 1 EdStem Lesson.md

 ## How is copied code dealt with?

-Copying code is plagiarism, and the university has an official policy and process for how to handle that.
+Copying code is plagiarism, and the university has an official policy and [[Process]] for how to handle that.
 You can find the full details [here](https://www.gsu.uts.edu.au/rules/student/schedule-5.html), but the key things to keep in mind are:

 - Teaching staff are required to report all incidents of plagiarism to a Responsible Academic Officer (each school has their own RAO).
 The RAO provides a brief check to ensure any allegation of misconduct is supported by sufficient evidence, and then forwards the allegation to the Governance Support Unit (GSU).

 - Teaching staff don't make any decisions about how incidents are handled once they are reported.
 Any decisions are left to a committee that will weigh your case.
 We will provide evidence, but that's about it.
 That means that there isn't much point appealing to or arguing with teaching staff.
-The process is out of our hands once it is initiated.
+The [[Process]] is out of our hands once it is initiated.

-- The process for investigating incidents is a long and painful one.
+- The [[Process]] for investigating incidents is a long and painful one.
 It can drag on for months (perhaps even longer than a year), during which time you won't know whether you have passed the subject or not, or whether you will be able to take any other subject that has [[Programming 1]] as a prerequisite.

 - The potential penalties are severe.
 At a minimum, you are likely to receive 0 marks for the assessment task.
 More severe cases or repeated misconduct can result in being suspended or excluded from the university entirely.